Termination of Utility Service

 - Pay close attention to bills and notices.
 It’s easier and less expensive to avoid having your utility service cut off than it is to pay to get it reconnected.

 - If you’re having trouble paying, contact the company.
 Let the company know that you are concerned about late bills and they’re more likely to work with you.

 - Pay in installments.
 You may be able to work out an installment plan that will give you up to six months to pay off past-due charges.
 Under the plan, part of each monthly payment you make will go toward past charges, and the rest will pay for current services.
 A utility company is not required to apply your deposit toward a late bill unless you are closing your account.

-Know your rights as a consumer.
+Termination of Utility Service: Know your rights as a consumer.
 The North Carolina Utilities Commission sets the rules for public utility companies, including rates, billing and disconnection procedures.
-Here are the rules: